Adopted 3/27/07, LSA 217, 300-500 readopted 9/30/14

 (b) If a postponement is requested by a party to the hearing, it shall be granted if the presiding officer determines that good cause has been demonstrated.
 Good cause shall include the unavailability of parties, witnesses or attorneys necessary to conduct the hearing, the likelihood that a hearing will not be necessary because the parties have reached a settlement or any other circumstances that demonstrate that a postponement would assist in resolving the case fairly.

-If the later date, time and place are not known at the time of the
+later date, time and place are not known at the time of the hearing that is

-hearing that is being postponed, the presiding officer shall issue a written
+being postponed, the presiding officer shall issue a written scheduling order

-scheduling order stating the date, time and place of the postponed hearing as
+stating the date, time and place of the postponed hearing as soon as

 (a) If any party to whom notice has been given in accordance with Lsa 207.03 fails to attend a hearing, the presiding officer shall declare that party to be in default unless failure to attend is justified by a showing of good cause.